 Modifications include hand sanitizer dispensers, lever–style door handles, taller bathroom partitions, and touchless technology for automatic entry/exit doors, bathroom fixtures, light switches, thermostats, the installation of a room-air cleaners, and improving the existing HVAC system with HEPA filters.

-Signage is one of the most obvious changes.
+Signage, like the ones from Titans of Print, is one of the most obvious changes.
 They explain the new rules of how, when and where to enter and wait in an interior space.

 The most recent design evolution was after Hurricane Sandy.
 Mandatory changes focused on planning for safety against future floods.